Premium economy class

 Premium economy class, also known by brand names which vary by company, is a travel class offered on many airlines.
 It is usually positioned between standard economy class and business class in terms of price, comfort, and available amenities.
-On December 12, 1992, EVA Air introduced the Economy Deluxe Class (later renamed Evergreen Deluxe, then Elite Class, and finally Premium Economy Class) on the inaugural flight of its first trans-Pacific route (TPE-LAX), becoming the first airline to offer this class of service.
+On 12 December 1992, EVA Air introduced the Economy Deluxe Class (later renamed Evergreen Deluxe, then Elite Class, and finally Premium Economy Class) on the inaugural flight of its first trans-Pacific route (Taipei-Los Angeles), becoming the first airline to offer this class of service.
 In some countries, this class has emerged as a response from governments and companies requiring economy class for travel done by staff, while still getting some benefits like airport priority.
-Premium Economy generally offers a level of comfort similar to the standard Economy Class of several decades ago.
-In the 1970s, for example, many airlines offered Economy Class seat pitches of approximately 34–36 inches—United Airlines reportedly provided around 36 inches—comparable to the seat pitch offered by many carriers’ Premium Economy cabins today.
+Premium economy generally offers a level of comfort similar to the standard Economy Class of several decades ago.
+In the 1970s, for example, many airlines offered economy class seat pitches of approximately 34–36 inches; United Airlines reportedly provided around 36 inches, comparable to the seat pitch offered by many carriers’ premium economy cabins today.

 Characteristics

-As of 2018, the term has not been standardised among airlines, and varies significantly between domestic and international flights, as well as between low-cost or regional airlines and other airlines.
+The term "premium economy class" has not been standardised among airlines, and varies significantly depending on the carrier.
 Premium economy is sometimes limited to expanded leg room, but its most comprehensive versions can feature services associated with business class travel.

 Old premium economy class seats on EVA Air.

-Air New Zealand's and Qantas's Premium Economy include amenities such as prioritised check-in, large customised seats (some for couples, others targeting solo travellers), seat pitch up to 41 in with 50% more recline, premium meals, a self-service bar for drinks and snacks, a personal in-flight entertainment (IFE) centre with remote control, noise-cancelling headphones, choices in games and movies for children and adults, skin care products in the lavatory, and an amenities pouch containing items such as socks, sleep masks, earplugs, and toothbrushes.
+Air New Zealand's and Qantas's premium economy classes include amenities such as prioritised check-in, large customised seats (some for couples, others targeting solo travellers), seat pitch up to 41 in with 50% more recline, premium meals, a self-service bar for drinks and snacks, a personal in-flight entertainment (IFE) centre with remote control, noise-cancelling headphones, choices in games and movies for children and adults, skin care products in the lavatory, and an amenities pouch containing items such as socks, sleep masks, earplugs, and toothbrushes.

 Service codes used by airlines vary, but W is the most common code.